wayanjimmy/notebook/books/readme.md

 -	The philosophy of crayon
 -	Sprint
 -	The Manager Path
+- How U.S. Navy SEALs Lead and Win
+- Making Things Happen
+-	NoSQL for Mere Mortal

 #### Reading

 -	Clean Code
 -	Pragmatic Programmer
--	NoSQL for Mere Mortal
+- Buddishm Plain and Simple

 #### Done